dicksor/DeepLearning-PW/PW02/exercice2.md

 * 5.0 : 150 epochs
 * 10.0 : 100 epochs

-### F) Plot a histogram of the weights finally obtained from learning.
+### F) Plot a histogram of the weights finally obtained from learing.
 A strong peak at zero remains.
 Why ?

 ![Weights distribution](weight_dist.png)